Is There a Difference Between Bipolar and Manic Depression?

 Individuals who struggle with bipolar disorder understand why it was once called manic-depressive disorder, as it manifests itself with features of both clinical depression and mania or hypomania.
-There are different degrees of severity of the disorder, leading to a total of four types of bipolar disorder to be listed in the DMS-5.
-Since there is no difference between bipolar and manic depression, let’s push past the labeling and talk about bipolar disorder.
+There are different degrees of severity of the disorder, leading to a total of four types of bipolar disorder being listed in the DMS-5.
+Since there is no difference between bipolar and manic depression, let’s push past the labeling and talk about manic depression vs bipolar disorder.

 What Is Bipolar Disorder?